Heart rate monitor: Technologies

 Modern heart rate monitors commonly use one of two different methods to record heart signals (electrical and optical).
 Both types of signals can provide the same basic heart rate data, using fully automated algorithms to measure heart rate, such as the Pan-Tompkins algorithm.

 ECG (Electrocardiography) sensors measure the bio-potential generated by electrical signals that control the expansion and contraction of heart chambers, typically implemented in medical devices.

-PPG (Photoplethysmography) sensors use a light-based technology to measure the blood volume controlled by the heart's pumping action.
+PPG (Photoplethysmography) sensors use light-based technology to measure the blood volume controlled by the heart's pumping action.

 Electrical

 The electrical monitors consist of two elements: a monitor/transmitter, which is worn on a chest strap, and a receiver.
 When a heartbeat is detected, a radio signal is transmitted, which the receiver uses to display/determine the current heart rate.
 This signal can be a simple radio pulse or a unique coded signal from the chest strap (such as Bluetooth, ANT, or other low-power radio links).
 Newer technology prevents one user's receiver from using signals from other nearby transmitters (known as cross-talk interference) or eavesdropping.
-Note, the older Polar 5.1 kHz radio transmission technology is usable underwater.
+Note, that the older Polar 5.1 kHz radio transmission technology is usable underwater.
 Both Bluetooth and Ant+ use the 2.4 GHz radio band, which cannot send signals underwater.

 Optical

 More recent devices use optics to measure heart rate by shining light from an LED through the skin and measuring how it scatters off blood vessels.
 In addition to measuring the heart rate, some devices using this technology are able to measure blood oxygen saturation (SpO2).
 Some recent optical sensors can also transmit data as mentioned above.

 Newer devices such as cell phones or watches can be used to display and/or collect the information.
 Some devices can simultaneously monitor heart rate, oxygen saturation, and other parameters.
 These may include sensors such as accelerometers, gyroscopes, and GPS to detect speed, location and distance.

-In recent years, it has been common for smartwatches to include heart rate monitors, which has greatly increased popularity.
+In recent years, it has been common for smartwatches to include heart rate monitors, which has greatly increased in popularity.
 Some smartwatches, smart bands and cell phones often use PPG sensors.

 Fitness metrics

-Garmin, Polar Electro, Suunto, Samsung, Google and Fitbit are vendors selling consumer heart rate products.
+Garmin (Venu Sq 2 and Lily*), Polar Electro (Polar H9, Polar H10, and Polar Verity Sense), Suunto, Samsung Galaxy Watch (Galaxy Watch 5 and Galaxy Watch 6*), Google (Pixel Watch 2*), Spade and Company, Vital Fitness Tracker**, Apple Watch (Series 7**, Series 9*, Apple Watch SE*, Apple Watch Ultra 2*), Mobvoi (TicWatch Pro 5*) and Fitbit (Versa 3** and Versa 4*) are vendors selling consumer heart rate products.
 Most companies use their own proprietary heart rate algorithms.